lucaspavlicek/IceCube_time_matching/README.md

 ## timematching.sh
 - This is a sample shell script to facilitate the entire time matching process.
 It is intended to be a working example to show how to supply the Python scripts with the correct dates.
 - Note from Lucas: At some point, we will need to loop over all the dates.
-I know the Python datetime package can work well for this, and possibly another .py script can be created to help organize the dates.
+I know that the Python datetime package can work well for this, and possibly another .py script can be created to help organize the dates.
+Good luck!